 Grade As the Students Finish Each Section

 If you are using my State Research Report from Teachers Pay Teachers then open the “State Report Grade Book” from the files.
 This will help to manage the grading while the students are finishing each page.
 Fill out the grading worksheet with your student’s names.
+I also include the state they are assigned.
 The spreadsheet is editable.
 It is easy to copy from your online grade book roster and paste the names into the Excel program.
 Just print, and as the students complete each page of research, grade them and keep this as a record to enter in the online grade book.
 This will also give you an idea of research progress and if students are not managing their time.

 Learning in an Hour is an affiliate of Amazon and any purchases.
 Thank you for supporting my blog.